 "I think a small liberal arts institution is a superb setting for teacher education.
 Wittenberg has a reputation for graduating superior teachers.
 When I graduated from Wittenberg, I was well prepared for both classroom teaching and graduate school.
 I am very pleased to return to this caring community to help train teachers for the children of the future."

-Lora L. Lawson, Assistant Professor of Education, joined the Department of Education in August of 1999.
+Lora L. Lawson, Associate Professor of Education, joined the Department of Education in August of 1999.
 This year she teaches courses in reading / language arts and in integrating the arts across the curriculum.
 She previously taught courses in reading, children's literature, early childhood education, and child development at the University of Dayton and The Ohio State University.